pisethtann/424-web-example/README.md

 # 424-web-example
 Learning example repository for ISOM 424 students.

-# Introduction
+## Introduction
 This project enables us to learn source code control using Git.

-# 424-web-example
+##Purpose
 To have code we can use for hands on exercises.
+We are also using this to see how rebasing and merging works.

+##Conflict on Master
+This section will be different on the conflictbranch.